ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-card/readme.md

 ## Usage guidance

 Please refer to the [Ontario Design System](https://designsystem.ontario.ca/components/detail/cards.html) for current documentation guidance.
+This component needs to be used in conjunction with the card-collection component.

 ## Configuration